FiRMLAB-Pisa/nufft-torch/README.md

-# lr-nufft-torch
+# torchmrifourier
-Python-based differentiable NUFFT package optimized for multi-echo and model-based MRI.
+Pytorch-based differentiable FFT and NUFFT package optimized for multi-echo and model-based MRI.